matplotlib/matplotlib/doc/api/api_changes.rst

 for a discussion on how to set the properties as a sequence.

-For scatter, the size argument is now in points^2 (the area of the symbol in points) as in matlab and is not in data coords as before.
+For scatter, the size argument is now in points^2 (the area of the symbol in points) as in MATLAB and is not in data coords as before.
 Using sizes in data coords caused several problems.
 So you will need to adjust your size arguments accordingly or use scatter_classic.